splunk/public-o11y-docs/admin/notif-services/xmatters.rst

 .. _xmatters3:

-Step 3: Add an xMatters integration as a detector alert recipient in Observability Cloud
+Step 3: Add an xMatters integration as a detector alert recipient in Splunk Observability Cloud
 =================================================================================================

 ..
   once the detector docs are migrated - this step may be covered in those docs and can be removed from these docs. below link to :ref:`detectors` and :ref:`receiving-notifications` instead once docs are migrated

-To add an xMatters integration as a detector alert recipient in Observability Cloud:
+To add an xMatters integration as a detector alert recipient in Splunk Observability Cloud:

 #.
 Create or edit a detector that you want to configure to send alert notifications using your xMatters integration.